Money in Two Languages: How Bilingual Families Can Raise Financially Confident Kids

 The Financial Literacy Gap No One Talks About

-Before we get to strategies, it helps to understand the size of the gap — and why it exists in the first place.
+Before we get to strategies, it helps to understand the size of the gap — and the opportunity on the other side of it.

 A Growing Population, an Underserved Need

-Approximately 67.8 million US residents speak a language other than English at home — 21.6% of the population, according to the US Census Bureau’s 2019 American Community Survey.
+More than 67.8 million Americans speak a language other than English at home — nearly 1 in 5 people, according to the US Census Bureau’s 2022 American Community Survey.
 That number has grown 44% since 2000.
-One in four US children — roughly 12.4 million kids — live in multilingual households, per estimates from the Migration Policy Institute and the National Center for Education Statistics.
+One in four US children — roughly 12.4 million kids — live in multilingual households, according to estimates from the Migration Policy Institute and the National Center for Education Statistics.
 These families are not a niche.
 They are the mainstream.
 Yet the National Endowment for Financial Education reports that fewer than 20% of US financial literacy programs provide materials in languages other than English.

 What the Data Tells Us